Predictia/AQUA/docs/sphinx/source/installation.rst

    ./config/machines/lumi/installation/lumi_install.sh

-This installs the AQUA environment into a container, and then setup the correct modules via a `load_aqua.sh` script that is generated and then called from the `.bash_profile`
+This installs the AQUA environment into a container, and then set up the correct modules via a `load_aqua.sh` script that is generated and then called from the `.bash_profile`

 .. note ::

-   Having multiple conda enviornments on Lumi is not straightforward, but is possible modifying your own `$PATH` pointing to the different conda binaries.
+   Having multiple conda environments on Lumi is not straightforward, but is possible modifying your own `$PATH` pointing to the different conda binaries.
 Please check the Lumi user-guide mentioned above.

 Working with personal kernel in Jupyter Hub
 -------------------------------------------